CKKS-FM: Return to modern rock

 On June 28, 2022, the station announced it was parting ways with morning hosts Kevin Lim and Sonia Sidhu, who joined CKKS in January 2017, as well as afternoon host Tara Jean Stevens.
 Station owner Rogers said that further announcements about the station's future would follow shortly.
 At midnight on June 29, the station dropped its format and began stunting with a 30-hour continuous loop of "Killing in the Name" by Rage Against the Machine.
 The loop occasionally included staged segments of DJs discussing their intent to keep playing the song, and taking calls from listeners wanting them to stop playing "Killing in the Name", or outright "requesting" the song.
 During this stunt, other changes in staff were reported, as were rumours that the Sonic brand would be returning to Vancouver.

 While stunting is common practice during a radio format change, this particular stunt gained attention in international media outlets including The Guardian and Rolling Stone, driven in part by theories put forward on social media that the remaining staff had commandeered the station to protest the layoffs, despite the other changes being reported.
 Industry observer Sean Ross suggested that despite being the "most traditional of format launch stunts", the outsized attention the relaunch received made it "the greatest radio stunt ever—or at least for this year."

 On June 30, 2022, at 6:00 a.m., the station officially flipped to modern rock as Sonic, with new morning host Angela Valiant introducing the format, then playing "Killing in the Name" one more time.
-The station competed with Jim Pattison Group's CKPK-FM The Peak; while that station flipped to hot AC the following month, it ultimately reversed the flip and returned to modern rock in June 2024.
+The station competed with Jim Pattison Group's CKPK-FM The Peak; while that station flipped to hot AC the following month, it ultimately reversed the flip and returned to modern rock in June 2024, and Corus Entertainment's CFOX-FM.